aramis-lab/clinicadl/docs/user_guide/reproducibility/config.rst

 3.1 Configuration classes
 =========================

-Throughout this guide we have passed raw objects to ClinicaDL — TorchIO transforms, PyTorch losses and networks.
+Throughout this guide we have mostly passed raw objects to ClinicaDL (e.g; TorchIO transforms, PyTorch losses and networks).
 This is convenient, but raw objects have a drawback for
 reproducibility: ClinicaDL cannot always inspect them to know exactly how they were parametrised, nor rebuild them later from a saved experiment.